 26.3 If you are not happy with the resolution of your complaint once our complaints procedure has been exhausted, you may be able to refer it to the Financial Ombudsman Service to investigate further.
-The Ombudsman address is available on request.
-Individuals and some small businesses are eligible to refer complaints to the Financial Ombudsman Service, to find out if you are eligible please contact us.
+Individuals and some small businesses are eligible to refer complaints.
+Information about the Financial Ombudsman Service can be found on their website www.financial-ombudsman.org.uk.

 26.4 You may also be able to submit complaints to the Financial Conduct Authority.

 27.1 We will not be liable to you if we are unable to provide any service in connection with your account because of abnormal and unforeseeable circumstances (such as strikes, power failures, or other causes beyond our control) or as a result of our having to comply with any law.

 28.1 If you believe you have a lost, inactive or dormant account with us, you should contact us and we will try to help you trace it.

 29.1 We may use the money in your account towards payment of any money that you owe us (for example, under a mortgage or a guarantee) which is due for payment but has not been paid.
 This is known as our right of set off.

 29.2 We will not use our right of set off in relation to money in your account if we have grounds to think that any of the following apply:

 • The money is needed to meet your essential living expenses or payments due in respect of: